-Buenos Aires Tetra (Hyphessobrycon Anisitsi) Fish Species Profile
+Buenos Aires Tetra (Hyphessobrycon Anisitsi) Species Profile & Care Guide

 The Buenos Aires Tetra is a relativity peaceful, hardy and active fish that is good for the beginner hobbyist, and a community aquarium.

 They are durable and long-lived and do not have any special requirements or needs that have to be met for them to thrive.